xsobrietyx/mobiquityinc_packaging/README.md

 # Mobiquity assignment: Packaging challenge
-Packaging challenge assignment that was done for Mobiquity
+Packaging challenge assignment that was done for Mobiquity.
+Additional information related to the given assignment you can find in repository_root/info/*.pdf